Service Control¶

 DNS Resolver (

-- namespace
+- namespace:

 Services which are capable of running in more than one namespace (Networking Namespaces) take the namespace as a second parameter.
 The namespace can be:

-- dataplane
+- dataplane:

 Control the service instance running in the dataplane namespace This service will be reachable on interfaces and addresses managed by TNSR.

-- host
+- host:

 Control the service instance running in the host OS namespace.
 This service will be reachable on interfaces and addresses managed by the host OS.

-- action
+- interface:

-- start
+- start:

 Start the service if it is not already running.

-- stop
+- stop:

 Stop the service if it is currently running.

-- restart
+- restart:

 Stop and restart the service, or start the service if it is not running.
-This action is not available for the dhcp4 service.

-- reload
+- reload:

 Reload the service configuration without restarting.
-This action is available for the dhcp4 and unbound services.

-- status
+- status:

 Show the current status of the service daemon(s) and the last few log entries.

-- coredump (enable|disable)
+- coredump (enable|disable):

 Enable or disable core dumps, which are generated if the service encounters a problem.
 See Diagnosing Service Issues.